richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 code points.

 In addition, the DE is expected to be familiar with this document, specifically the history documented here.
-If reviewing a request to allocate a field value previously reserved for private or experimental use, but reallocated per this document, it is RECOMMENDED to seek the feedback of the NTP community via any of the regular working group participation mechanisms, such as by posting to the working group's mailing list.

 # IANA Considerations